-- To collaborate with physicians, physician groups and entities responsible for quality patient care in defining an optimum program for California
+- To collaborate with physicians, physician groups and entities responsible for quality patient care in defining an optimum physician health program for California

-- To provide consultation, education and assistance to strengthen the network of services
+- To provide consultation, education and assistance to those responsible for patient safety and physician heath

-- To develop guidelines and standards for physician health service providers
+- To develop and disseminate guidelines and consensus documents

 - To create a full-scale statewide program that coordinates all the services needed to address the spectrum of physician health issues